Digger (webcomic)

 Digger is a webcomic drawn and written by Ursula Vernon, and published in print form by Sofawolf Press.
-It has drawn comparisons to Bone, Cerebus, and Discworld.
-Digger won the Hugo and Mythopoeic Fantasy Awards, and was nominated for an Eisner Award.
+Digger won a Hugo Award for Best Graphic Story and a Mythopoeic Award, and was nominated for an Eisner Award.

 Story

 In the opening pages, Digger is tunneling alone through the ground, lost and dazed after being intoxicated by a pocket of bad air.
 Digging to the surface, she emerges in a temple, where she meets the Statue of Ganesh.
 Here she finds that something or someone has "magicked up" her tunnel, cutting off her route home.
 The comic describes her experiences and encounters in the temple, nearby village and surrounding area as she seeks information on the whereabouts of her warren, how she came from there to her present location, and how she might get back.